10 Of The Coolest And Most Unusual Things To Do In Paris

 In the Richelieu and Sully Wings at level 0, you’ll find the oldest items in the Louvre.

-Dated back to 7,500 BC, the Near Eastern Antiquities have arrived from the area of e.g. today’s Iran and Syria.
-The ancient civilisations of Mesopotamia, Levant, and Arabia have left colossal treasures, which you can only admire in these two collections.
+Dated back to 7,500 BC, the Near Eastern Antiquities have arrived from the area of today’s Iran and Syria.
+The ancient civilizations of Mesopotamia, Levant, and Arabia have left colossal treasures.
+The Louvre is the only place you can admire these collections.

 The French Crown Jewels